 Despite some cultural barriers in Serbia, social entrepreneurship could make an important contribution to many of these areas, as it has in many other countries in Europe, through work integration for employment and social inclusion, through more socially cohesive welfare services, rural development and through its contributions to civil society by building trust and social capital.
-The context for social entrepreneurship has been considerably enhanced by a wide range of institutional reforms, but despite a range of legislative reforms in Serbia, the only legally recognized form of social entrepreneurship (non-profits, foundations, and co-operatives), face some difficulties.
+The context for social entrepreneurship has been considerably enhanced by a wide range of institutional reforms, but despite a range of legislative reforms in Serbia, the only legally recognized form of social enterprise is the company for the disabled, and each of the other legal structures relevant to social entrepreneurship (non-profits, foundations, and co-operatives), face some difficulties.
 So far the opportunities for social entrepreneurship have been rather limited, with some work integration initiatives and some welfare service provision, albeit within a framework of rather limited access to public procurement markets.
 This provides clear indications of the potential of social entrepreneurship, but in order to develop a more sustainable sector more needs to be done if that potential is to be fulfilled.
 The emerging networks supporting social entrepreneurship, though weak, are energetic and capable, and with some focused government support there is some optimism for the future.